buckyoung/CS1501-Assignments/README.md

 ###Assignment 2
 Accepts a file of binary expressions (and initial truth values of each atom) and displays them as a tree.
 The expressions are then normalized (disjunctively ) and evaluated according to the initial, given truth values.

+###Assignment 3
+Solver of the 8puzzle problem using an A* algorithm.
+Both utilizing the Manhattan and Hamming priority functions for the best-first search.